signalfx/signalfx-dotnet-tracing/docs/README.md

 for popular .NET libraries and frameworks.

-The SignalFx Instrumentation for .NET is a [.NET Profiler](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/profiling/profiling-overview) which instruments supported libraries and frameworks with bytecode manipulation.
+The SignalFx Instrumentation for .NET is a [.NET Profiler](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/profiling/profiling-overview) which instruments supported libraries and frameworks with bytecode manipulation to capture and send telemetry data (metrics, traces, and logs).

 By default: